Robust Random Graph Matching in Dense Graphs via an Approximate Message Passing Type Algorithm: Abstract

 \section{Abstract}

 In this paper, we focus on the matching recovery problem between a pair of correlated Gaussian Wigner matrices with a latent vertex correspondence.
-We are particularly interested in a robust version of this problem such that our observation is a perturbed input $(A+E,B+F)$ where $(A,B)$ is a pair of correlated Gaussian Wigner matrices and $E,F$ are adversarially chosen matrices supported on an unknown $\epsilon n * \epsilon n$ principle minor of $A,B$, respectively.
-We propose a vector approximate message passing (vector AMP) algorithm that succeeds in polynomial time as long as the correlation $\rho$ between $(A,B)$ is a non-vanishing constant and $\epsilon = o\big( \tfrac{1}{(\log n)^{20}} \big)$.
+We are particularly interested in a robust version of this problem such that our observation is a perturbed input $(A+E,B+F)$ where $(A,B)$ is a pair of correlated Gaussian Wigner matrices and $E,F$ are adversarially chosen matrices supported on an unknown $\epsilon n * \epsilon n$ principal minor of $A,B$, respectively.
+We propose an approximate message passing (AMP) type iterative algorithm that succeeds in polynomial time as long as the correlation $\rho$ between $(A,B)$ is a non-vanishing constant and $\epsilon = o\big( \tfrac{1}{(\log n)^{20}} \big)$.
+A key distinction from standard AMP is the introduction of a time-dependent matrix multiplication step within the iteration, which simultaneously enlarges the feature dimension and cancels the correlation during the iteration.

-The main methodological inputs for our result are the iterative random graph matching algorithm proposed in \cite{DL22+, DL23+} and the spectral cleaning procedure proposed in \cite{IS24+}.
-To the best of our knowledge, our algorithm is the first efficient random graph matching type algorithm that is robust under any adversarial perturbations of $n^{1-o(1)}$ size.\footnote{Accepted for presentation at the Conference on Learning Theory (COLT) 2025}
+The main methodological inputs for our result are the iterative random graph matching algorithm proposed in \cite{DL22+, DL23+} and the spectral preprocessing procedure proposed in \cite{IS24+}.
+To the best of our knowledge, our algorithm is the first efficient random graph matching type algorithm that is robust under any adversarial perturbations of $n^{1-o(1)}$ size.\footnote{This paper was presented in part at The 38th Annual Conference on Learning Theory (COLT 2025).
+This version includes complete mathematical proofs and detailed discussions.}